wp-plugins/nextgen-facebook/readme.txt

 = Images and Videos =

-NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube and Vimeo (including their preview images).
-NGFB Open Graph+ was specifically written to support images from NextGEN Galleries, but works just as well with just the standard WordPress Media Library. **The NextGEN Gallery plugin is not required to use all the funtionality of NGFB Open Graph+**.
+NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube and Vimeo (including preview the image).
+NGFB Open Graph+ was specifically written to support images from NextGEN Galleries, but works just as well with the standard WordPress Media Library. **The NextGEN Gallery plugin is not required to use all the funtionality of NGFB Open Graph+**.

 = Best Performance =

-Unlike other plugins, NGFB Open Graph+ is fast and tuned for performance -- it makes full use of all available caching techniques:
+NGFB Open Graph+ is fast and tuned for performance, and unlike most popular plugins, makes full use of all available caching techniques as well (persistent and non-persistent object caches and disk caching).

-* Non-persistent ([WP Object Cache](http://codex.wordpress.org/Class_Reference/WP_Object_Cache)) object caching for rendered (filtered) Post and Page content.
-* Persitent ([Transient API](http://codex.wordpress.org/Transients_API)) object caching for the Open Graph meta tags, social buttons widget, shortcodes and content social buttons.
-* Using an optional file / disk based cache for javascript and images from social websites (Pro version).

 = Clean Uninstall =